 June is Pride Month, a time to embrace and celebrate sexual diversity and freedom of expression.
-As meeting professionals, we should strive to provide a welcoming environment for all attendees, including those who identify as LGBT+.
+As meeting professionals, we should strive to provide a welcoming environment for all attendees, including those who identify as LGBTQ+.

 Designate some single-gender restrooms near your meeting space as gender-neutral rooms that can be used by anyone, regardless of their gender expression or identity.